last authored:

 Development requires presence of androgens and increasing age.
 Microscopic evidence can be seen in the 4th decade.
 The increase in prostate volume with increasing age, as well as vsculae mechanisms that affect urethral obstruction.

-alpha-1 adrenergic receptor produces smooth muscle contraction
+Alpha-1 adrenergic receptor stimulation produces smooth muscle contraction.

 Obstructive and irritative symptoms are most common and usually begin in their early 50s.
 They tend to worsen over time.